 I believe that the most important quality to look for in a lash extension trainer is that they visibly care.
 You need somebody that has your best interests at heart and genuinely cares about how well you do.
 At some point, you’re going to want to give up, it happens to everyone and you need a trainer that’s going to help pick you up and guide you forward.
 A good lash trainer will also offer aftercare, where they’ll provide you with support beyond the duration of your course.
 This can be in the form of helping you with marketing for your business, or as simple as providing advice when you need it.

-You may also enjoy following my Instagram account, where I post daily tips and guidance about eyelash extension training.
+You may also enjoy following my Instagram account, where I post daily tips and guidance about eyelash extensions.